Wipes Clog Pipes

 - POUR cooled liquid grease into a sealed container.

-- WIPE remaining grease and debris with a paper towel and throw in the trash.
+- WIPE the remaining grease and debris with a paper towel and throw in the trash.

 What does a wastewater treatment plant do?